Tree Gelbman: Biography

 Theresa "Tree" Gelbman was born on September 18 and is the daughter of David and Julie Gelbman, sharing a birth date with her mother.
 She attends Bayfield University and is a part of the Kappa Pi Lambda sorority.
 Her mother died three years ago, and Tree has become a more bitter person as she has had trouble coping with the death.

 On her birthday in 2017, Tree was murdered by somebody wearing the university's mascot mask but finds herself reliving the day.
 With the aid of Carter, another student who gave her a place to rest after a party the previous night, Tree uses the loop to work out the identity of her killer.
+In the process, she reexamines her life and resolves to become a better person.
 Eventually, the killer is identified as Tree's roommate, Lori Spengler.
 Lori, jealous of Tree's affair with their teacher Dr. Gregory Butler, initially releases serial killer John Tombs in order to provide herself with an alibi for killing Tree.
 After Tree kills Tombs on the last loop but dies in her sleep from eating the poisoned cupcake Lori originally intended to use to kill her, Tree manages to stop Lori by stuffing the poisoned cupcake in Lori's mouth and kicking her out a window.
 In the end, Tree reconciles with her father and starts a relationship with Carter.